ignition-terraform-modules/common/README.md

 }
 ```

-You can then feed ```local.ignition``` into a terrform provider that is deploying a Fedora CoreOS server.
+You can then feed ```local.ignition``` into a Terrform provider that is deploying a Fedora CoreOS server.
 For example:

 ```hcl
 resource "vsphere_virtual_machine" "fedora_coreos_vm" {